Trapped in a nebula, the crew of the Tyger search for a way out as enemy ships begin to close in.

 Jochi Bortay: Bjorn Munson

-Music was composed by John Maestri and arranged by Jason Chmiola.
+Music composed by John Maestri and arranged by Jason Chmiola

 I suspect that the writer has read some napoleonic era navy books (maybe the Master and Commander series), or at least did a lot of research.
 I notice small similarities at times, for example using the word “presently” to mean “soon.”
 This episode really reminded me of it, especially with Captain Kramer worrying about his ship’s paint job.